the last time we crossed swords was at an iron monument to Stonewall Jackson

 It was to be as a true fight.
 I expected it to be like a chess match.
 But it was like a real fight.
 A couple of nasty shots, a lot of surprise and pain.
 I sure didn’t expect that.

 “I’ve never read one of your books,” I said, going for the balls casually, as I pulled up my chair.

 “I knew your mother,” he countered primitively.
 He’d miscalculated too.
 I chortled.

 “You look more like a Warren than a Billy,” I said, trying to outflank.

 My mind raced.
 I thought perhaps the –––––– had finally gone to his head.
 It had been too long and he had too much.
 The toll had been collected.
 I was 49% right again.

 “I read one of you books,” I dangled.

 “It was Tarzan and the Ant Men.”

 His face sunk like a battleship full of red pegs behind a blue screen.
 I was drunk on power.
 What was going on?
-How could I possibly be kicking this old man’s dick with such facility, with the same hold twice.
+How could I possibly be kicking this old man’s dick with such facility, with the same hold twice?
 I should have backed up to reconnoiter but I was drunk on power.
-There was blood in the water and I was that obsidean shark of legend.
+There was blood in the water and I was that obsidian shark of legend.

 He never even raised a hand to fight it off.
 I hammered one after another at him: “I’ve got a college degree more absurd than you are.